coder/docs/guides/troubleshooting/inotify-watch-limits.md

 ## Resolution

-If you encounter the file watcher limit, you can:
+If you encounter the file watcher limit, you can do one of two things:

 1. Reduce the number of file watcher registrations
 1. Increase the maximum file watcher limit